Overview - 2019/2020

 Asking questions and telling stories fuels your inquisitive nature.

-You'll hone your skills at Fanshawe's Broadcast Centre—Canada's first-ever CRTC-licensed college radio station and the country's premier broadcasting educational tool.
+Fanshawe's broadcast journalism program will allow you to hone your skills at Fanshawe's Broadcast Centre—Canada's first-ever CRTC-licensed college radio station and the country's premier broadcasting educational tool.

 And you'll get hands-on experience as a content producer for www.1069theX.com creating stories and video and connecting through social media professionally @XFMNews.

-Our faculty know the broadcast radio and journalism industry inside-out and will share their real-world experience with you.
+Our journalism faculty know the broadcast radio and journalism industry inside-out and will share their real-world experience with you.

 With our program, you'll graduate with the training you need to make an impact in the highly competitive journalism field.